Koniuchy massacre: Investigations

 The Polish Institute of National Remembrance (IPN) initiated a formal investigation into the incident on 3 March 2001, at the request of the Canadian Polish Congress.
 The institute examined a number of archival documents including police reports, encoded messages, military records and personnel files of the Soviet partisans.
 Requests for legal assistance were then sent to state prosecutors in Belarus, Lithuania, the Russian Federation and Israel.
-The IPN investigation was closed in February 2018.
-The official reason for the closure was that the investigators were not able to establish "beyond a reasonable doubt" that any perpetrators of the massacre were still alive, and as a result concluded that there was no one who could be charged with a crime.
+The IPN investigation was discontinued on 21 May 2020.
+While the investigation established that the massacre was carried out by a combined group of Soviet partisan units operating in the Rudniki Forest, the identified commanders had died and the remaining perpetrators could not be individually identified with sufficient certainty to bring charges.

 The Lithuanian prosecutor general subsequently opened its own investigation into the massacre in 2004.
 In April 2006, the Lithuanian daily Respublika published excerpts from memoirs of Yitzhak Arad, former chairman of Yad Vashem, about his role in the Koniuchy massacre.
 A pretrial investigation against Arad was opened in May 2006.
 As part of its investigation, Lithuanian prosecutors sought to question other Jewish veterans of the partisan movement, including Sara Ginaitė, Rachel Margolis, and Fania Branstovsky.
 Arad had served as a member of the International Commission for the Evaluation of the Crimes of the Nazi and Soviet Occupation Regimes in Lithuania appointed by the president of Lithuania in 2005.
 In response to the investigation, Yad Vashem issued a protest saying it focused on "victims of Nazi oppression" and suspended Israeli participation in the international commission.
 The failure of the Lithuanian judiciary to investigate local Nazi collaborators like Aleksandras Lileikis while choosing to question Jewish partisans led to charges of hypocrisy, attempt at victim blaming, and antisemitism.
 Following wide international and some domestic criticism, the Lithuanian investigation was closed in September 2008.